Josephur/lancache-domains/README.md

-# Game Content Cache Hostnames
+# Content Cache Hostnames

 ## Introduction

-This is a list of all hostnames that are required to be redirected for running a game content cache.
+This is a list of all hostnames that are required to be redirected for running a PC Repair Shop content cache.
 This list will change frequently so this is designed to be a definitive list.

 ## Usage